Halalaluyafail3/MultiMapTemplate/README.md

 `MapRemove_##Name` removes an entry from the map.
 This function will never fail.
 This function takes a pointer to the pointer to the entry so it can quickly remove the entry without needing to search the map.

 `MapClear_##Name` clears all entries from the given map.
-This function is useful for ensuring all resources are cleared up when the map should be removed.
+This function is useful for ensuring all resources are cleaned up when the map should be removed.

 # The MAP_DEFINITION macro